shijubharathan1234/Exploratory-Data-Analysis-Project-for-Accenture-North-America/README.md

  - Recommendations for a successful IPO
  - An analysis of their content categories that highlights the top 5 categories with the largest aggregate popularity
 ## Process
+ - Identify which datasets will be required to answer your business question - which is to to figure out the top 5 categories with the largest popularity.
+ - Cleaning Data
+     - removing rows that have values which are missing,
+     - changing the data type of some values within a column, and
+     - removing columns which are not relevant to this task
+         - Think about how each column might be relevant to the business question you’re investigating.
+If you can’t think of why a column may be useful, it may not be worth including it.
+ -
+Think about how each column might be relevant to the business question you’re investigating.
+If you can’t think of why a column may be useful, it may not be worth including it.
 ## Project Insights
 ## Final Conclusion